 Shrimp paste is a fermented condiment from the Southeast Asian region.
-Known for its pungent smell and salty taste, shrimp paste is added to dishes as a natural flavour enhancer.
+Known for its pungent smell and saltiness, shrimp paste is added to dishes as a natural flavour enhancer.
 In Malaysia and Singapore, it is known as belacan and sold in dried blocks.

 Shrimp paste is made from grounded tiny shrimps and salt.
 The mixture is then dried under the sun.
 There are many varieties and consistencies of shrimp paste throughout Southeast Asia.
 For example, mắm tôm from Vietnam or kapi from Thailand.
 In Singapore, Brunei and Malaysia, it is known as belacan.
 Those who are not familiar with the pungent odour might find it offensive.
 However, this is actually a gem used in many Southeast Asian cuisines.